Have a laptop with 8GB of RAM and want to run AI locally?

 the fastest option of all.

-Windows / Linux without GPU (Intel HD / AMD Radeon iGPU) — difficult scenario
+Windows / Linux without a GPU (Intel HD / AMD Radeon iGPU) — a difficult scenario

 Without a discrete GPU, the model runs entirely on the CPU.
 Ollama will still